-Maine’s 10 Longest Rivers Inspire with Vast Beauty and Recreational Opportunities
+Maine’s 10 Longest Rivers Inspire With Vast Beauty and Recreational Opportunities

 With that said, I wanted to take a closer look at one of the most unique and and awe-inspiring natural wonders we have here in Maine: the state's incredible river system.

-The state is covered with rivers, flowing every which way, originating in Maine, New Hampshire and Canada.
+The state is covered with rivers flowing every which way, originating in Maine, New Hampshire, and Canada.
 According to Maine, An Encyclopedia, the state has 73 rivers that are longer than 20 miles.

-Of course, this means there's thousands of miles of river just ready for fishing, canoeing, floating, swimming, rafting, exploring from Kittery to Madawaska and everywhere in between.
+Of course, this means there's thousands of miles of river just ready for fishing, canoeing, floating, swimming, rafting, and exploring from Kittery to Madawaska and everywhere in between.

 With these impressive stats , I thought it would be fun to look at the longest rivers in Maine, where they are located, and how popular they are.
 Many are rivers that are very well-known, while one or two may surprise you.

-Quick note, you will notice the Penobscot is split up between its branches.
-This was done, because most references have them listed separately.
+Quick note: you will notice the Penobscot is split up between its branches.
+This was done because most references have them listed separately.